cycraig/MP-DQN/README.md

 ## Example Usage

 Each run file has default flags in place, view the run_*domain*_*algorithm*.py files for more information.
-The click flags are configured to make it easier to run experiments and hyper-parameter searches in batches programmatically, which is .
+The click flags are configured to make it easier to run experiments and hyper-parameter searches in batches, which is better for scripts but makes it more annoying to type out.

 To run vanilla P-DQN on the Platform domain with default flags:
 ```bash